Set up an auto attendant

 If you select Play an audio file you can use the Upload file button to upload a recorded greeting message saved as audio in .WAV, .MP3, or .WMA format.
 The recording can be no larger than 5 MB.

-If you select Type a greeting message the system will read the text you the text that you type (up to 1000 characters) when the auto attendant answers a call.
+If you select Type a greeting message the system will read the text that you type (up to 1000 characters) when the auto attendant answers a call.

 Choose how you want to route the call.